 Our Accounting Consulting Services team specialises in the application of International Financial Reporting Standards (IFRS) and provides support and guidance both internally to engagement teams and externally in relation to the accounting treatment of specific transactions (i.e. treatment of complex financial instruments, business combinations, lease classifications).
-One of our Accounting Consulting Services team, Anna Loizou, is also part of the Global PwC Accounting Consulting Services team specialising in financial instruments and business combinations.
-The Global Accounting Consulting Services team is responsible for global consistent application of IFRS and the development of IFRS training material and publications such as the PwC - Manual of Accounting.
+Our Accounting Consulting Services Partner, Anna Loizou, is also part of the Global PwC Accounting Consulting Services team specialising in financial instruments and business combinations.
+The Global Accounting Consulting Services team is responsible for global consistent application of IFRS and the development of IFRS training material and publications such as the $\mbox{Pw}\bar{\mbox{C}}$ - Manual of Accounting.